palm86/hex_flora/priv/herbarium/microloma_sagittatum.md

 }
 ---

 Climber with opposite leaves.
 Pink urn-like flowers with petals closing the mouth.
 Fine hairs on flowers and leaves.
+Fruit is a red-green and horn-like (5 cm).

 <!-- read more -->